Charlwang922/website/README.md

 # website

-This is are the exercising examples of my front-end and back-end development skills.
+These are the exercising examples of my front-end and back-end development skills.